• Skip to primary navigation

 Home » Recipes » Sides

-While red cabbage can of course be enjoyed year-round (lovely with a Sunday roast!), it's such a traditional dish for Christmas and holiday meals.
-It's full of flavour, and of course quite pretty too!
+While red cabbage can of course be enjoyed year-round (lovely with a Sunday roast!), it's such a traditional dish for Christmas, Thanksgiving and holiday meals.
+This vegan red cabbage recipe is full of flavour, and of course quite pretty too!

 On my table there are always so many sides, perhaps more than there needs to be!
-Everyone has their favourites, but mine are the honey roasted vegetables and cranberry sauce so perhaps you would like to check them out.
+Everyone has their favourites, but mine are the honey roasted vegetables, celeriac sweet potato mash and cranberry sauce so perhaps you would like to check them out.
 It doesn't quite feel like a special occasion dinner without a lot of dishes does it!

 This recipe was updated on 26 May 2022 with minor amendments to the recipe, new tips and photos.